RubyPuc/SDEV-220-FINAL---IndyFit/README.md

 3. Access the application
    - Open your browser and navigate to http://localhost:5000
+   - Register a new user account at http://localhost:5000/register
+   - Login as a user at http://localhost:5000/login
+   - View your profile at http://localhost:5000/profile
    - Admin login is available at http://localhost:5000/admin/login
    - Default admin credentials:
      - Username: admin